 \subsection{\Hb\ Flux Calibration}

-Comparing our measurements to other observations of the Sunburst Arc, including the ground-based spectroscopy presented in \cite{main22}, as well as unpublished HST WFC3/IR G141 grism spectroscopy (PID: 15101), we find that the \Hb\ flux measured from the F164N WFC3/IR filter is systematically $\sim$60\% lower than other measurements of the same emission line in spectra taken with both Magellan/FIRE and the WFC3/IR G141 grism (Rigby, in prep.).
+Comparing our measurements to other observations of the Sunburst Arc, including the ground-based spectroscopy presented in \cite{main22}, as well as unpublished HST WFC3/IR G141 grism spectroscopy (PID: 15101) (J. Rigby et al., in prep.), we find that the \Hb\ flux measured from the F164N WFC3/IR filter is systematically $\sim$60\% lower than other measurements of the same emission line in spectra taken with both Magellan/FIRE and the WFC3/IR G141 grism (J. Rigby, in prep.).
 This offset is much larger than the statistical and systematic uncertainties in the measured F164N \Hb\ flux, and cannot be explained by any treatment of the continuum subtraction (i.e., a large negative continuum flux density, which is non-physical, would be required to bring F164N into agreement with the WFC3/IR grism).
 The large difference between narrowband and grism \Hb\ fluxes is especially puzzling considering that F164N and the G141 grism are part of the same WFC3/IR instrument and calibration pipeline.
-After a thorough exploration of all possible systematic, reduction, and analysis effects, we conclude that the calibration data available in the WFC3/IR pipeline for F164N---a scarcely used narrowband filter--- is likely out of date, and that the filter throughput has substantially degraded since the most recent calibration observations were taken.
-Therefore, we increase all \Hb\ flux measurements by 60 $\%$ to account for this uncertainty.
+After a thorough exploration of all possible systematic, reduction, and analysis effects, we conclude that the calibration data available in the WFC3/IR pipeline for F164N---a scarcely used narrowband filter--- is likely out of date, and that the filter throughput either was not correctly calibrated, or that it has substantially degraded since the most recent calibration observations were taken.
+Therefore, we ad-hoc increase all \Hb\ flux measurements by 60$\%$ to account for this uncertainty.

-It is important to note that this calibration correction does not qualitatively change our comparison of the emission line properties of the leaking vs. non-leaking regions, because it is applied uniformly to the entire F164N image, and therefore shifts the measured line ratio of \OIII /\Hb\ and \Lyaesc\ and equivalent width of \Hb\ (EW (\Hb )) in the same direction.
+It is important to note that this correction does not qualitatively change our comparison of the emission line properties of the leaking vs. non-leaking regions, because it is applied uniformly to the entire F164N image, and therefore shifts the measured line ratio of \OIII /\Hb\ and \Lyaesc\ and equivalent width of \Hb\ (EW (\Hb )) in the same direction.